-nonStandardData - Carries information not defined in this Recommendation (for example, proprietary data).

-callReferenceValue - Q.931 CRV of that call that the response is about.

-conferenceID - Unique conference identifier.
+- nonStandardData Carries information not defined in this Recommendation (for example, proprietary data). - callReferenceValue Q.931 CRV of that call that the response is about. - conferenceID Unique conference identifier. - originator If TRUE the endpoint being queried was the call originator, if FALSE the endpoint was the call destination. - audio Information about the audio channel(s). - video Information about the video channel(s). - data Information about the data channel(s). - h245 The transport address of the H.245 control channel. - callSignalling The transport address of the H.225.0 call signalling channel. - callType Provides information on call topology. - bandwidth Current usage in increments of 100 bit/s; includes only audio and video excluding headers and overhead. - callModel Indicates the endpoint's idea of which call model is in use. - callIdentifier A globally unique call identifier set by the originating endpoint which can be used to associate RAS signalling with the modified Q.931 signalling used in this Recommendation. - tokens This is some data which may be required to allow the operation.
+The data shall be inserted into the message if available. - cryptoTokens Encrypted tokens. - substituteConfIDs A listing of all ConferenceIDs received in H.245 SubstituteCID messages pertaining to the original RAS perCallInfo conferenceID. - pdu: - h323pdu A copy of an H.225.0 and Q.931 PDU as requested by the gatekeeper in uuiesRequested in either ACF or IRQ.

-originator - If TRUE the endpoint being queried was the call originator, if FALSE the endpoint was the call destination.
+• sent - Set to TRUE to indicate the endpoint sent the h323pdu; set to FALSE to indicate the endpoint received the h323pdu.

-audio - Information about the audio channel(s).

-video - Information about the video channel(s).

-data - Information about the data channel(s).

-h245 - The transport address of the H.245 control channel.

-callSignaling - The transport address of the H.225.0 call signalling channel.

-callType - Provides information on call topology.

-bandwidth - Current usage in increments of 100 bit/s; includes only audio and video excluding headers and overhead.

-callModel - Indicates the endpoint's idea of which call model is in use.

-callIdentifier - A globally unique call identifier set by the originating endpoint which can be used to associate RAS signalling with the modified Q.931 signalling used in this Recommendation.